vervainglobal logo

 A Choice of Home

 With Matrix, you get to choose where your data lives.
-This is different to major chat apps like WhatsApp or Telegram, where you're forced to use their central and proprietary servers.
-If those central servers suffer an issue, your chatting stops.
-With Matrix, if a server goes down, the rest of the network just carries on happily.
-Matrix also addresses a lot of the privacy worries that are coming out of the woodwork with the biggest chat apps.
+This is different to major chat apps like WhatsApp or Telegram, where you have no choice but to let them scrutinise and sell your activity to advertisers and any company / government that's willing to pay.
+Matrix addresses a lot of the privacy worries that are coming out of the woodwork with the biggest chat apps.
 Most big Matrix servers are hosted by non profit companies that put privacy first, like Mozilla (who makes the Firefox web browser) and Halogen City, who are dedicated to running a secure and private space to chat in.
+There's also the official Matrix.org homeserver, however it's recommended to avoid signing up here, as the server is extremely busy and some features are turned off due to how congested it is.

 The Vervain Global Matrix Server